October 27, 2020

 Now, website speed is not just a flat number that the Google search algorithm uses to calculate page rankings.

 In fact, load times influence SEO in more ways than one.

 That’s why we’ll consider exactly how else speed factors into SERP.

 Let’s first consider what Google’s goals are.
-What do they want, and how can they best achieve it?

-It doesn’t take much thinking to see what a Google search does.
-Users type in one or several keywords, and Google comes back with the best fit for that query.
+On Google, users type in one or several keywords, and Google comes back with the best fit for that query.

 This is where website speed comes into play.
 Today, almost everyone is used to websites loading practically instantly.

 Therefore, if a site is slow, it elicits a negative user response.

 In fact, users hate slow websites and cause high bounce rates.
 Because of this Google’s search algorithm penalizes them.